Rarst/sg-cachepress/readme.txt

 == Changelog ==

 = Version 3.3.1 =
+* Fixed cache purge issue when CloudFlare is enabled
 * Added logging of failed attempts in XMLRPC API.

 = Version 3.3.0 =